mimic-sussex/sema/README.md

  - [Node.js](https://nodejs.org/en/download/) active LTS version (currently v14.4.0).
 To switch between node versions, you can use [nvm](https://github.com/nvm-sh/nvm).
  - [NPM cli](https://docs.npmjs.com/cli/npm) OR [Yarn](https://yarnpkg.com/en/)

+ In order to run, Sema must connect with an api key to a [Supabase backend](https://supabase.com).
+ - You can either install supabase locally by following [these instructions](https://supabase.com/docs/guides/local-development), or connect to a [free hosted project](https://app.supabase.io/).
+We provide more detailed instructions on how to get set up for development on the [wiki](https://github.com/mimic-sussex/sema/wiki/Getting-set-up-for-development-with-Sema).

 ## How to build and run the Sema playground on your machine

 If you decide to use `npm` to build sema, you can follow this list of commands: